Trucking Accident Attorneys Serving Clients Injured in Rhode Island

 Trucking accidents take a significant financial toll.
 Whether you were seriously injured or a member of your family died in the crash, you may be facing a number of high, unexpected costs.
 As a result, you may be hesitant to call a truck accident lawyer due to concerns about the expense.

 Your initial consultation at Mandell, Boisclair & Mandell, Ltd is free.
-We take cases on a No Fee Promise, which means you pay nothing if we don’t resolve your truck accident claim favorably.
+We take cases on a No Fee Promise, which means you pay nothing if we don’t resolve your trucking accident claim favorably.
 If we do achieve a verdict or settlement in your favor, you pay our firm a percentage of the recovery.

 So what does it cost to hire a lawyer after a truck accident?
 Nothing upfront, and you only have to pay if we succeed in your claim!